Atmiyata is a community-led, evidence-based intervention to reduce the mental health and social care gap in rural communities.

 Where have we reached?

-In 2021, we partnered with Ambuja Cement Foundation to extend Atmiyata’s reach across 101 villages in Maharashtra, Chhattisgarh, Uttarakhand & Himachal Pradesh.
+2021 – ongoing: We have partnered with Ambuja Cement Foundation to extend Atmiyata’s reach across 101 villages in Maharashtra, Chhattisgarh, Uttarakhand & Himachal Pradesh, covering a rural adult population of 0.1 million.

-In 2022, we entered into a partnership with Hasiru Dala, a social impact organisation working with waste pickers, to pilot the Atmiyata intervention in Bangalore’s urban slums.
+2022 – ongoing: We have entered into a partnership with Hasiru Dala, a social impact organisation working with waste pickers, to pilot the Atmiyata intervention in 8 blocks of Bangalore’s urban slums, covering an adult population of 22,800.

 Project Leads